NBISweden/workshop-reproducible-research/pages/git/git-3-committing-changes.md

   don't specify a file, it will show all changes made in any file, compared to the previous commit.
 Do you see your changes?

-* Ok, we made our changes.
+* Okay, we made our changes.
 Let's commit them!
 Run:

 ```bash
 git add config.yml environment.yml